Sunrun Solar Reviews (Costs, Quality & More in 2022)

 Sunrun offers four different solar plans for its customers.

 - Monthly lease: This option requires the least money down but also provides the least overall value.
-Sunrun retains ownership of the panels and you make monthly payments to purchase the energy they generate.
+Sunrun retains ownership of the panels and you make monthly payments to purchase the clean energy they generate.
 The monthly payments are guaranteed to be less than what your utility payment would be, but the savings are not as great as they would be if you purchased the panels.

 - Full lease: In a full lease, the customer pays Sunrun an upfront fee to rent the panels for around 25 years (the term of the lease can vary).
 Sunrun retains ownership of the solar equipment.
 This saves a customer more money than a monthly lease, but it’s still significantly less than if a customer purchased panels.

 - Monthly loan: Customers can receive a solar loan from a third party to fund the purchase of solar equipment.
 These loans require monthly payments and typically have a payback period of between five and 10 years.
 In a monthly loan, a customer still owns the system outright, which adds to their property value, allows them to claim the solar tax credit and provides greater long-term energy savings than a lease.
 However, they will pay interest on the loan, making the system more expensive.

 - Full purchase: A full purchase is the most recommended method of investing in solar power.
 When customers purchase panels, they buy the system designed by Sunrun outright.
 Immediately, the solar panels add property value and the homeowner is eligible for the solar tax credit.
 Over time, homeowners will see a larger return on investment when paying in cash.

 What Do Sunrun Customers Have to Say?